Skip to main content

 Persistent facial redness and visible blood vessels.
 Rosacea is a medical condition that belongs with a dermatologist, we guide you correctly and are honest about what aesthetic treatments can and cannot do.

-How it shows
+How it works

 Redness and visible blood vessels in the face are often grouped under the terms rosacea and couperose.
 Couperose refers to the visible, dilated superficial blood vessels (telangiectasia), while rosacea is a chronic inflammatory skin disease that causes persistent redness, warmth, flushing and sometimes small bumps.
 They often go together.